 Another concept defined by the Semantic Versioning is the pre-release version.
 A pre-release version may be denoted by appending a version classifier that starts with a “-”.
 For example “3.1.0-beta”, “1.2.0-rc”, “4.1.3-preview”, “2.3.0-alpha”, “1.3.2-SNAPSHOT”.

-If you use the Google Play Alpha/Beta Testing program take into account that it’s not a good idea to upload an APK with a version name ending in “alpha” or “beta”.
-The reason is that when you promote an APK to production, you are not able to change the version name, so your users are going to believe they have installed a non stable version.
+If you use the Google Play Alpha/Beta Testing program takes into account that it’s not a good idea to upload an APK with a version name ending in “alpha” or “beta”.
+The reason is that when you promote an APK to production, you are not able to change the version name, so your users are going to believe they have installed a non-stable version.

 Version code & version name